cabforum/cabforum.org/content/posts/2026/2026-02-10-SMCWG-Ballot-SMC015/index.md

 # Ballot SMC015v2: Allow mDL for authentication of individual identity

+The voting period for SMC015v2: Allow mDL for Authentication of Individual Identity has completed.
+The ballot has: PASSED

+### Voting Results

+**Certificate Issuers**
+17 votes in total:
+ * 17 voting YES: Asseco Data Systems SA (Certum), DigiCert, D-TRUST, eMudhra, GlobalSign, HARICA, IdenTrust, Logius PKIoverheid, OISTE Foundation, SECOM Trust Systems, Sectigo, SHECA, SSL.com, SwissSign, Telia Company, TrustAsia, TWCA
+ * 0 voting NO:
+ * 0 ABSTAIN:

+**Certificate Consumers**
+4 votes in total:
+ * 4 voting YES: Apple, Microsoft, Mozilla, rundQuadrat
+ * 0 voting NO:
+ * 0 ABSTAIN:

+### Bylaws Requirements

+1. Bylaw 2.3(6) requires:
+ * In order for a ballot to be adopted by the Forum, two‐thirds (2/3) or more of the votes cast by the Voting Members in the Certificate Issuer category must be in favor of the ballot.
+This requirement was MET.
+ * at least fifty percent (50%) plus one (1) of the votes cast by the Voting Members in the Certificate Consumer category must be in favor of the ballot.
+This requirement was MET.
+ * At least one (1) Voting Member in each category must vote in favor of a ballot for the ballot to be adopted.
+This requirement was MET.
+2. Bylaw 2.3(7) requires:
+ * A ballot result will be considered valid only when more than half of the number of currently active Voting Members has participated.
+The number of currently active Voting Members is the average number of Voting Member organizations that have participated in the previous three (3) Forum Meetings and Forum Teleconferences.
+  * the quorum was 9 for this ballot.
+This requirement was MET.

+This ballot now enters the IP Rights Review Period to permit members to review the ballot for relevant IP rights issues.
+This will be notified in a separate email.

+# Ballot SMC015v2: Allow mDL for authentication of individual identity

 ### Summary:

 This ballot introduces requirements that a CA or RA must follow to rely upon a Mobile Drivers License (mDL) to provide evidence for the authentication of individual identity.
 It allows the use of mDL that conform to ISO/IEC 18013-5 and which may be verified by the CA or RA in conformance with ISO/IEC 18013-7.
 The CA or RA shall only accept mDL from an Issuing Authority that is legally authorized by the relevant government or jurisdiction to issue driving licenses.